-Q: What is a stainless steel?
+What is a stainless steel?

-Q: What is duplex stainless steel?
+What is duplex stainless steel?

-- Lean duplex, similar or lower corrosion resistance than ASTM 316
+- Lean duplex – similar or lower corrosion resistance than ASTM 316.

-- Standard Duplex, most common type of duplex stainless steel, with better corrosion resistance than ASTM 316
+- Standard Duplex – most common type of duplex stainless steel, with better corrosion resistance than ASTM 316.

-- Hyper Duplex, PRE >48, better corrosion resistance than all super duplex stainless steel grades available on the market
+- Hyper Duplex – PRE >48, better corrosion resistance than all super duplex stainless steel grades available on the market.

-Q: What is PRE?
+What is PRE?

 PRE = Cr% + 3.3 x Mo% + 16 x N%

-Q: Are all BUMAX products from European origin?
+Are all BUMAX products of European origin?

-Q: Why should I use BUMAX 88 instead of an ordinary A4-80?
+Why should I use BUMAX 88 instead of an ordinary A4-80?

-Q: What is the difference between cut and rolled thread?
+What is the difference between cut and rolled thread?

 Cut threading is a process that normally takes place in a lathe where steel is cut away from a round bar to form the threads.
 Roll threading is a process by which the material is extruded with threading dies to form the thread, instead of being removed.
-There are several benefits with rolled threading and it is used whenever possible on Bumax fasteners.
+There are several benefits with rolled threading and it is used whenever possible on BUMAX fasteners.
 The strain hardening that takes place during roll threading will increase the strength of the fastener and is beneficial for the fatigue resistance.
 Furthermore, rolled threads are often smoother than cut threads.
-There are some products where rolled threading cannot be used and cutting is needed, mainly for very large dimensions.
+There are some products where rolled threading cannot be used and cutting is needed, particularly for very large dimensions.

-Q: What is the maximum service temperature for BUMAX?
+What is the maximum service temperature for BUMAX?

-Recommended maximum service temperature for each grade can be found in the section “Technical information”.
-All steels are affected by elevated temperatures, which can lead to reduced strength, fatigue resistance and corrosion resistance.
-Long-time exposure can also cause creep deformation, relaxation and brittleness due to over-aged material.
-The thermal expansion that occurs at elevated temperatures is also something that must be considered, especially if material with different Constant of Thermal Expansion is combined.
-It is for the majority of applications safe to go up to recommended maximal service temperature, with limited effect on material properties.
-It exist cases where Bumax fasteners has successfully been used in temperatures exceeding recommended maximum service temperature, but that must be evaluated from case to case with good understanding on the effect it will have on the fastener properties.
+Recommended maximum service temperature for each grade can be found in the section Technical information.
+All steels are affected by higher temperatures, which can lead to reduced strength, fatigue resistance and corrosion resistance.
+Long-term exposure can also cause creep deformation, relaxation and brittleness due to over-aged material.
+The thermal expansion that occurs at elevated temperatures must also be considered, especially if material with a different Constant of Thermal Expansion is combined.
+There have been cases where BUMAX fasteners have successfully been used in temperatures exceeding the recommended maximum service temperature, but this must be evaluated on a case by case basis with good understanding of the effect it will have on the fastener properties.

-Q: Are BUMAX products non-magnetic?
+Are BUMAX products non-magnetic?